manman4/environment_setup/README.md

 - go

-- ruby / ruby on rails
+- ruby / Ruby on Rails